 Mrs. Cummings transitioned to stay at home with her children with the birth of her daughter, Claire.
 At this same time, she and her husband, Chad, moved to Oklahoma where they were first introduced to the option of home education.
 Together, they explored this “new to them” concept and were quickly won over by the many benefits.
 Their love for home education even led them to help other families know these benefits.
 In 2015 Mrs. Cummings served as the director of Connect Co-Op in Oklahoma City where she also taught a reading and writing workshop.
 In 2018 she founded and directed The Hub Homeschool Enrichment in Tulsa.

 In 2022 the Cummings family moved to Magnolia, TX where they have enjoyed the rich homeschool community.
 Cole and Caleb, play football for Tomball Christian Warriors and attend classes at both PREP and Tomball Classes for Homeschoolers.
-Claire participates in National Youth Theater, attends Ethos School of Music in The Woodlands, and will graduate this year from Legacy Preparatory Christian Academy.
+Claire is pursuing a degree in mechanical engineering through Arizona State University.

 In their 26 years of marriage, Chad, Mrs. Cummings, and their children have served in multiple churches and ministries with a desire to share the love of Christ with those around them.
 Currently, they serve at Harbor Church, a new church plant in Magnolia.

-Throughout the year, students will also write for five different purposes: journal, expository, descriptive, narrative, and persuasive.
-Using WriteShop I, students will have the opportunity to learn how to construct various essays.
-Students will also learn editing skills.
-By the end of the year, students will have a written portfolio and have done a few speaking presentations.
+Utilizing WriteShop 1, students will write for five different purposes: journal, expository, descriptive, narrative, and persuasive.
+Students will practice editing skills by completing the writing process for each composition: brainstorm (prewriting), draft (sloppy copy), revision, and final copy.
+By the end of the year, students will have a written portfolio and have participated in a few speaking presentations.
 Students will receive tips on how to speak to an audience throughout the year.

 Textbooks: WriteShop I Student Workbook

-Materials Needed: 1-inch 3-ring binder, notebook paper, 8 dividers, sticky notes (2 pads), a highlighter, and colored pencils.
+Materials Needed: 2 inch 3-ring binder, notebook paper, 8 dividers, sticky notes (2 pads), a highlighter, and colored pencils.

 Class time: 2 hours, once weekly